 This report contains important information about your water quality.
-We are pleased to report that Palm Beach County meets or exceeds state and federal requirements.
+We are pleased to report that the Palm Beach County Water Utilities Department meets or exceeds state and federal requirements.
 If you have any questions about the information in this report, call us at (561) 740-4600 for assistance.